 Luckily, this brings us right to summer: the promise of cookouts and beach time – most importantly, the biggest shoes-off season of the year!
 But for homeowners, summer isn’t all sunshine and rainbows.
 This sunny season also comes with an all-too-common threat: humidity.

 Hot weather, humidity, and the unique debris that comes with summer can all take a toll on your home and its hardwood flooring.
 While there are preventative methods for humidity protection, it isn’t so easy as laying down a rug.
-So how can you keep your hardwoods safe this summer?
+So how can you confidently protect your hardwood floors this summer?

 You’d be surprised by just how quickly humidity can impact your home.
 It only takes four to six pints of water for the air in a 1,000 square foot space to jump from 15% humidity to 60%.

 To put this into perspective, the ideal humidity level for your house is between 40% to 50%.
-Your hardwoods can begin to develop mold within three months’ time if the air has a humidity level of 80% or higher.
+Your hardwoods can begin to develop mold within three months if the air has a humidity level of 80% or higher.
 Not only are hardwoods susceptible to mold, but they can be warped by rapid fluctuations in humidity.